Thisuu/mips_circuit/README.md

 # Mips Circuit

+**This is a demo for Community Education purposes, which serves as the Phase 1 of the ZKM Early Contributor Program(ECP).**

-This is an implementation of zkmips using the Cannon simulator, Zokrates DSL, and Groth16.
+The demo implementation of ZKMIPS uses the Cannon simulator, Zokrates DSL, and Groth16.
 It supports the full execution of Minigeth, outputs the entire instruction sequence, generates proofs for each instruction, and submits them to an on-chain contract for verification.

 ## Prerequisites